About

 We don’t sell scholarship lists.
 We sell the answer.

 MeritPlaybook produces one personalized scholarship strategy document per student.
-You buy the playbook for $249, fill out the intake form, and within 72 hours you receive a strategy document with the scholarships worth pursuing for your student’s actual profile and target schools, the awards that will displace institutional aid (and which schools to avoid them at), the order to apply in, and realistic aid range estimates per school.
-Every claim is verified against the source by a human analyst before the playbook ships.
+You buy the playbook for $99, fill out the intake form, and under 5 minutes later you receive a strategy document with the scholarships worth pursuing for your student’s actual profile and target schools, the awards that will displace institutional aid (and which schools to avoid them at), the order to apply in, and realistic aid range estimates per school.
+Every claim is checked against current school policies, scholarship requirements, and published aid rules before the playbook ships.
+When a rule is unclear, we label it instead of pretending it is certain.
 We focus entirely on merit aid and scholarship strategy.
 We don’t do admissions counseling, we don’t guarantee outcomes, and we don’t pretend to know more about your school’s aid policy than its financial aid office.
 We do the research families don’t have time to do.

 What MeritPlaybook is

-A done-for-you scholarship strategy document delivered as a single PDF within 48 to 72 hours of completing the intake form.
-The document covers ranked scholarship recommendations specific to the student, school-by-school stacking analysis for every school on the target list, pursue / conditional / drop decisions for each award, a deadline calendar, and realistic aid range estimates (floor / mid / ceiling) per school.
+A done-for-you scholarship strategy document delivered as an interactive web dossier under 5 minutes after you complete the intake form.
+The document covers ranked scholarship recommendations specific to the student, school-by-school analysis of how awards combine for every school on the target list, a Pursue / Stack / Skip call on each award, a deadline calendar, and realistic aid range estimates (low to high) per school.

 Why it exists